simon-the-shark/django-mapbox-location-field/README.md

         model = Location
         fields = "__all__"
 ```
+Of course you can also use CreateView, UpdateView or build Form yourself with mapbox_location_field.forms.LocationField

 * Then just use it in html view.
 It can't be simpler!
 Paste this in your html head:
 ```django